tribbloid/spookystuff/README.md

-spookystuff
+SpookyStuff (Powered by Apache Spark)
 ===========

-(OR: how to turn 21st century into an open spreadsheet) is a scalable query engine for web scrapping/data mashup/acceptance QA powered on Apache Spark.
-The goal is to allow the Web being queried and ETL'ed as if it is a database.
+**SpookyStuff** is a scalable query engine for web scrapping/data mashup/acceptance QA.
+The goal is to allow the Web being queried and ETL'ed like a database.

+**SpookyStuff** is by far the fastest web data collection solution in history, with a peak speed of 60000 pages per hour.

 Dependencies
 -----------